 What is an EdS Degree?

-An EdS is similar to a master's degree but requires more credit hours and a full-time internship during the third year in the program.
+An EdS is between a master's and a doctoral degree, requiring 70 credit hours and a full-time internship during the third year in the program.
 It is the entry degree for the field of school psychology.

 Where can I find more information on the field of school psychology?

 To learn more about school psychology, visit the National Association of School Psychologists website.

 What classes will I take?

 Where can I find more information about the practica or internship?